Melanoma Survival Rates

 Melanoma patients often inquire about survival rates when they are discussing their prognosis or treatment options with their physicians.
 However, it’s vital to understand that many factors play a part in these numbers, and there is no true way of predicting any one person’s outcome.
 Survival rates are typically broken down by stage of the cancer and reflect the percentage of people who survived at least five years after their initial diagnosis.
 However, what these numbers don’t show is that many people live much longer and are even cured.
 These percentages do not take cause of death into account, which means individuals who did not survive at least five years may have died due to other medical conditions or natural causes.
 Furthermore, because survival rate data is collected in five-year intervals and today’s rates are based on treatments that may now be outdated, they don’t accurately reflect the most recent advances in melanoma treatment.

 One of the most influential factors in improving melanoma survival rates is quality treatment and care.
 That’s why so many melanoma patients turn to the expert team at Moffitt Cancer Center.
-The following are some of the reasons why our Cutaneous Oncology Program boasts survival rates above national averages, as well as an improved quality of life for its patients:
+The following are some of the reasons why our Cutaneous Oncology Program boasts high survival rates, as well as an improved quality of life for its patients:

 - We have access to the most recent, innovative treatment options, including immunotherapy and some of the world’s most promising clinical trials.